mtngrown/mtngrown.github.io/source/2014/12/25/battling-for-hue.html.markdown

   This changes things quite a bit, as the odds shift towards the NVA/VC defender from 5/6 to eliminate to 4/6.
 I can see why this game takes so many turns: it's really tough to root out defenders.
+* Remember that NVA 2-4 infantry can only spot on first fire phase, while NVA 3-6 weapons can spot on both fire phases.
+This makes a difference in play, and I'm sure that there were several Allied units knocked out because of using NVA 2-4 spotting.

 ### Handicapping